yaml/AdaYaml/Readme.md

 `test/bin` directory (be sure that the root folder is the working directory when executing).

+If you have [GNAT GPL](http://libre.adacore.com/download/configurations) and [GNATcoverage](https://github.com/AdaCore/gnatcoverage), you can also compute code coverage from the testsuite:

+    make test-coverage-run

+The following builds a small utility that reads a YAML files and outputs a stream of events to the command line:

     make utils

-This builds a small utility that reads a YAML files and outputs a stream of events to the command line.
 It is located in `util/bin` afterwards.
 The tool reads either the file specified as first command line parameter, or, in absense of that parameter, from stdin.

 To edit the code, you can use GNAT Programming Studio to open the `*.gpr` files.